 Design and Technology (D&T) KS3: Block foam modelling

-This video explains the process of block foam modelling which is used to create prototypes of products in the design phase and allows the production of well-finished presentation models for a range of RMT product design projects.
+This short film explains the process of block foam modelling, which is used to create prototypes of products in the design phase and allows the production of well-finished presentation models for a range of RMT product design projects.

 Points for discussion

-- Assess this technique compared to other modelling techniques, for example milliput, polymorph, scratch modelling.
+- Assess this technique compared to other modelling techniques, for example milliput, polymorph or scratch modelling.

 - How could you most quickly realise a 3D rendition of a version of the product you are trying to create?

-- How could you use/adapt this technique to create iterations of an idea and evaluate them quickly?
+- How could you use or adapt this technique to create iterations of an idea and evaluate them quickly?

 - How might you combine prototype components made this way with those made from other materials to quickly test ideas?